mceSystems/github-pr-code-owners-analyzer/README.md

 # GitHub PR Code Owners Analyzer

-A Chrome extension that helps analyze code ownership in GitHub pull requests by showing which users can provide full coverage approval based on the repository's CODEOWNERS file.
+A Chrome extension that analyzes GitHub pull requests to identify code owners and help ensure proper reviews.

 ## Features

-- 🔍 Automatically detects and parses CODEOWNERS files
+- Automatically detects and displays code owners for files in a GitHub pull request
-- 👥 Shows users who can individually approve all changed files
+- Shows owners who can individually approve all changed files
-- 🤝 Identifies combinations of users who together can approve all changes
+- Displays up to 3 optimal combinations of reviewers who together can approve all files
-- ✅ Highlights which owners have already approved the PR
+- Highlights which owners who have already approved the PR
+- Persists across page refreshes but respects manual dismissal
+- Toggle extension on/off with a single click

+## How It Works

+The extension:

+1. Parses the repository's CODEOWNERS file to understand ownership rules
-- 🎯 Updates in real-time as files change in the PR
+2. Analyzes the files changed in the current PR
-- 🖱️ Draggable UI panel with collapsible sections
-- 🌙 Supports GitHub dark mode
+3. Identifies owners who can individually approve all changes
+4. Finds optimal combinations of reviewers who together can cover all files
+5. Shows approval status for each owner based on PR reviews

 ## Installation